-The creative process is something I have long been fascinated in, ever since I started playing the guitar and composing songs as a teenager.
-However, I hadn’t much considered the scientific side of creativity, or ways to ‘hack’ creativity and techniques to enter more creative states of mind, until much more recently.
-To my mind, inspiration and ‘the zone’ came and went as it pleased; I had to make the most of it when it came, and just be cool when it didn’t.
+The creative process is something I’ve been fascinated in since I started playing the guitar and writing crappy punk songs as a teenager.
+But to my adolescent mind, inspiration and ‘the zone’ came and went as it pleased; I had to make the most of it when it came and just be cool when it didn’t.
+I never considered the scientific side of the process – ways to ‘hack’ creativity using techniques to enter creative states of mind – until recently.
 As with almost everything nowadays, scientists are trying to figure it out – doing all sorts of research, measuring brain chemistry etc. – and find out what’s going on behind the scenes in these creative states, and how we can actually enter them willfully.

 Enter Steven Kotler